coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-ii-configuration/creating-startup-scripts.md

 sudo systemctl stop cardano-node
 ```

-**To view and filter logs, type one of the following commands, for example:**
+**To display and filter logs, type one of the following commands, for example:**
 ```bash
 journalctl --unit=cardano-node --follow
 journalctl --unit=cardano-node --since=yesterday